 This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American 18-19th Century Decorative Arts."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
-Clicking on titles takes readers directly to the articles and essays.
-The date at the end of each title is the date of publication in Resource Library.
+Clicking on titles takes readers directly to these articles and essays.
+The date at the end of each title is the Resource Library publication date.

 Articles and essays from Resource Library in chronological order:

 As of 6/12/12 Resource Library contained 371 pages containing the phrase "decorative arts."

 The Artistic Odyssey of Higinio V. Gonzales: A Tinsmith and Poet in Territorial New Mexico was a 2015-16 exhibit at the Albuquerque Museum, which says: "After more than a century of obscurity, art historian and tinsmith Maurice Dixon discovers that a New Mexican artisan, formerly known only as the Valencia Red and Green Tinsmith, is actually Higinio V. Gonzales, a prolific and bilingual 19th-century educator, artisan, poet, and musician.
 This exhibition traces the life of Gonzales and, for the very first time, explores his influence on music, poetry, and the arts in New Mexico."
 Accessed 11/17 Also see "The Tin Master" by Kate Nelson 12/15 in New Mexico Magazine.
 Accessed 11/16 Also see 12/11/15 article by Paul Weideman in Pasatiempo.
 Accessed 11/16

 American Fancy: Exuberance in the Arts, 1790-1840, an exhibit held April 10-June 20, 2004 at the Milwaukee Art Museum.
 Accessed February, 2015.